hwang2006/NLP-practice-on-supercomputer-with-pytorch-lightning/README.md

 [glogin01]$ scancel 169608
 ```

-## Running Flask for exercising inference
+## Running a Flask web server for exercising inference
 Inference in ML/DL refers to the process of making predictions based on a trained model.
 It is a crucial step in the ML/DL pipeline, as it allows models to be deployed and used in real-world applications.
 [Flask](http://flask.pocoo.org/) is a lightweight web framework written in Python that is designed to be simple and easy to use, making it a popular choice for building web applications and APIs.
 Likewise the running of Jupyter notebook, we will run a Flask web server on a compute node and will access it from a web browser on your PC or notebook throught the SSH port forwarding mechanism.

 1. create a batch script for launching a Flask web server